RamblingMadMan/q1mods/README.md

-# Quake 1 enhanced mods
+# Quake 1 Enhanced Custom Mod Server

 Scripts and instructions for getting a custom mod server up and running for Quake (2021 re-release).